iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week4.rst

 Open the script for this part of the practical by clicking on ``03_change_vector_analysis.js`` in the **Script manager**, or using this `direct link <https://code.earthengine.google.com/?scriptPath=users%2Frobertmcnabb%2Fegm702%3Aweek4%2F03_change_vector_analysis.js>`__.

-For this part of the practical, we'll use the same images that we used in the first part of the practical -- this time, using change vector analysis (CVA).
+For this part of the practical, we'll use the same images that we used in the first two parts of the practical -- this time, using change vector analysis (CVA).
 While CVA can be used for any number of band differences, we’re going to stick to the differences in NIR and Red reflectance between the two images, similar to what we looked at with the multi-temporal false color composite.

 .. card::